StrazerPlayz/Youtube-Downloader/README.md

-# 🎬 YouTube Downloader
+# 🎬 StreamFetch

 > Fetch your media.
 Fast.

-A powerful and easy-to-use YouTube downloader built with **yt-dlp**.
+StreamFetch is a powerful and easy-to-use media downloader built with **yt-dlp**.
-Download videos, audio, playlists, and more — all in one clean interface.
+Download videos, audio, playlists, and more — all in one clean desktop interface.

+> Formerly known as *YouTube Downloader*

 ---